 For cheeses, pregnant women should avoid soft cheeses as they are usually made from unpasteurized milk.
 Some of the examples of soft cheeses are feta, Camembert, Brie, Mexican style cheeses (queso fresco, queso blanco, panela), and blue veined cheeses.
 Instead, you can eat hard cheeses such as cheddar and mozzarella (semi-soft).
 Cheese slices and spreads that are pasteurized is also safe for consumption.
 The most important thing to remember is to read the labels!

-- Hard cheeses – Cheddar, Cheshire, smoked, caerphilly, derby, double Gloucester, edam, English goat’s cheddar, gouda, halloumi, jarlsberg, Lancashire, paneer, parmesan, provolone.
+Hard cheeses – Cheddar, Cheshire, smoked, caerphilly, derby, double Gloucester, edam, English goat’s cheddar, gouda, halloumi, jarlsberg, Lancashire, paneer, parmesan, pro

 - Yoghurts – Milk drinks, probiotic yoghurts, as long as the products used are pasteurized.

 - Mold-ripened soft cheeses (both pasteurized and unpasteurized should be avoided!) – brie, camembert, chevre, blue brie, cambozola, and pont l’eveque.